thales-als/thales-als/README.md

 ### Hey, I'm Thales! 😉

-- I am a professional software developer with expertise in back-end technologies.
-My main skills are focused on Java, Spring, Python, and Django.
-I also have knowledge in JavaScript and C#.
+- I am a professional software developer specialized in back-end technologies.
+My main skills revolve around Java, Spring, Python, and Django.
+I also have knowledge of JavaScript and C#.
 - I am open to work!

 You can find me at the following links: